SteeltoeOSS/Samples/Stream/Basic/Readme.md

 ﻿# Basic Stream Sample using WebApplication Builder

-This sample assumes you have rabbitMQ broker running with default credentials.
+This sample assumes you have RabbitMQ broker running with default credentials.

 # Running the sample